 2017: FIFA Adviser scores Nigerian referees high

+He said Nigerian referees had been doing well in guaranteeing qualitative league competitions in the country.

+NAN reports that the Nigeria Referees Association (NRA), in collaboration with the Nigeria Football Federation (NFF), had in December organised fitness training and symposia for referees for excellent match officiating.

-The post 2017: FIFA Adviser scores Nigerian referees high appeared first on The Herald Nigeria Newspaper.
+The post 2017: FIFA Adviser scores Nigerian referees high appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share